List of Breaking Bad episodes: Season 5 (2012–13)

+Film

+El Camino: A Breaking Bad Movie (2019)

+El Camino: A Breaking Bad Movie is a film written and directed by series creator Vince Gilligan that serves as a continuation of the television series.
+It was released on October 11, 2019, on Netflix and was broadcast on AMC on February 16, 2020.
+The film centers around Jesse Pinkman, and takes place both during his captivity at the hands of the Aryan Brotherhood and after his escape in the Breaking Bad series finale.

 Other media

 Breaking Bad: Original Minisodes (2009–2011)

 Breaking Bad: Original Minisodes is a web series based on the television series Breaking Bad.
 A total of 17 "minisodes", which are more comedy-oriented than most full episodes, were released over the course of three years.

 Season 1 (2009)

 On February 17, 2009, five "mini-episodes" were made available online before the premiere of the show's second season.
 These five were eventually included with Breaking Bad: The Complete Second Season.

 Season 2 (2010)

 Before Breaking Bad's third season, ten more webisodes were released, each mostly focused on Saul Goodman.

 Season 3 (2011)

 Additional minisodes were produced before the premiere of Breaking Bad's fourth season; two would eventually be released.

 Snow Globe: A Breaking Bad Short (2020)

 In conjunction with the television premiere of El Camino: A Breaking Bad Movie on AMC, the network released a three-minute short film Snow Globe: A Breaking Bad Short on its official YouTube account on February 17, 2020.